 Several weeks ago, I talked about the extraordinary surge of internet grief postings over the death of popular UMass band leader and music professor George N. Parks.
 A memorial wall for Parks on Facebook sparked a virtual explosion of comments from former students and others who reached out to the social network site to share their collective grief with others who obviously understood it, and anyone who may not have had the direct occasion to experience it.

 Parks, 57, died September 16, and almost immediately as word spread of his passing, the public response to his death exploded on Facebook.
 Today, the page shows 11,666 fans connected to him and a living “wall” of memories that include video clips of the halftime event at the UMass football game on October 16 when the school held a memorial service for this legendary, award winning band leader.
-Other touching clips can be found on his Facebook page as well, including a link to personal tributes to him that are posted on YouTube
+Other touching clips can be found on his Facebook page as well, including a link to personal tributes to him that are posted on YouTube.

 On a human level, it is awe inspiring.
 For my research interest, it also is fascinating.
 The publicly outward expressions being shared through social media seem to suggest a recognition of the value of this shared grief experience.
 Why else would someone take the time to post these events?